ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ### `post` and `get` methods

-Similar to request there are several extension methods to perform requests with the specific most common http verbs GET and POST.
+Similar to request there are several extension methods to perform requests with the specific more common HTTP verbs GET and POST.

 ```kotlin
 val text = client.post<String>("http://127.0.0.1:8080/")